AlaaLab/ETAB/docs/data_access.md

 | **CAMUS**     | 500  | *AP4CH*, *AP2CH* | LV ejection fraction, ES and ED frames, LV epicardium, endocardium and left atrium segments    |
 | **TMED**      | 2,341 | *PLAX*, *PSAX* | Aortic Stenosis diagnoses, view annotations  |

 **EchoNet.** In this data set, introduced in [1], one apical-4 chamber (AP4CH) 2D gray-scale video is extracted from each echo study.
 A total of 10,036 videos are collected from 10,036 distinct individuals who underwent echocardiography between 2006 and 2018 as part of routine care at a University Hospital.
 Individuals in the data set were selected at random from hospital records.
-Along with each video,
+Along with each video, cardiac function assessments and calculations obtained by a registered sonographer and verified by a level-3 echocardiographer are provided.

 ## Instructions for dataset access